-- (a) The administrator and committee staff designated by the chairperson shall participate in adjudicative proceedings on an advisory basis. - (b) The commissioner or director of each state agency that intends to participate in a committee proceeding shall advise the presiding officer of the name of the individual on the agency's staff designated to be the agency liaison for the proceeding. - (c) The presiding officer may request the attendance of a participating state agency's designated liaison at a session of the committee or any subcommittee if that person could materially assist the committee or subcommittee in its examination or consideration of a matter.
+- (a) The administrator and committee staff designated by the chairperson shall participate in adjudicative proceedings on an advisory basis. - (b) The commissioner or director of each state agency-that intends to participate in a committee proceeding shall advise the presiding officer of the name of the individual on the agency's staff designated to be the agency liaison for the proceeding. - (c) The presiding officer may request the attendance of a participating state agency's designated liaison at a session of the committee or any subcommittee if that person could materially assist the committee or subcommittee in its examination or consideration of a matter.
+The applicant, counsel for the public, or any party to a proceeding may examine the agency liaison with respect to any matter for which the agency liaison's attendance has been requested.

-- (d) Within 30 days of receipt of notification of a committee proceeding, a state agency not having permitting or other regulatory authority but seeking to participate in the proceeding shall advise the presiding officer of the committee in writing of such intent to participate. - (e) The presiding officer shall permit the participation of a state agency in a committee proceeding pursuant to a request submitted under (d) above if the presiding officer finds that the agency has demonstrated a material interest in the proceeding and its participation conforms with the procedural rules of the committee. - (e) All communications between the committee and state agencies regarding a pending committee proceeding shall be included in the official record of the proceeding and shall be publicly available.
+- (d) Within 30 days of receipt of notification of a committee proceeding, a state agency not having permitting or other regulatory authority but seeking to participate in the proceeding shall advise the presiding officer of the committee in writing of such intent to participate. - (e) The presiding officer shall permit the participation of a state agency in a committee proceeding pursuant to a request submitted under (d) above if the presiding officer finds that the agency has demonstrated a material interest in the proceeding and its participation conforms with the procedural rules of the committee. - (f) All communications between the committee and state agencies regarding a pending committee proceeding shall be included in the official record of the proceeding and shall be publicly available.